 - Action Survivor: In the first movie; turning on the hydraulic press that kills the Terminator shows her transition to Action Girl.

 - In the first film she is guilty of this, as she dated a guy that treated her like dirt before she met Kyle.
 When she does meet Kyle, it's clear that she is unnerved by him, but still likes him, as proven when she tip toes around the question of whether or not he had a girlfriend, seconds before his Anguished Declaration of Love.
 Lastly, as mentioned in Terminator 2, she started going out with military personnel, mostly to learn things she could teach John, but given her history....

 - She even reflects to herself how the Terminator was, in her opinion, the only suitable father figure while listing off the different ways a parent can abuse or neglect their child (which likely speaks volumes about the other men she met).

-- Anti-Hero: While Sarah was firmly an Action Survivor in the first film, come time for the second one, she's become unhinged suffering a nasty case of PTSD.
-Sarah attempts to Shoot the Dog and even attempted to kill Miles Dyson in front of his family.
+- Anti Hero: While Sarah was firmly an Action Survivor in the first film, come time for the second one, she's become unhinged suffering a nasty case of PTSD.
+Sarah attempts to Shoot the Dog and even attempts to kill Miles Dyson in front of his family.

 - Big "NO!": Sarah almost makes it out of the asylum, but she sees the T-800 walking out of an elevator.
 After saying "no" in a low tone of disbelief, it turns into this out of sheer terror.